Stefan Grafberger

 CV

 My Ph.D. advisors are Sebastian Schelter and Paul Groth.
 I work on responsible data management (also in collaboration with Julia Stoyanovich).
+I spent the first three years of my Ph.D. at the University of Amsterdam in the Intelligent Data Engineering Lab, before Sebastian transitioned to TU Berlin.
 Before my Ph.D., I did my masters at TU Munich with Thomas Neumann and Alfons Kemper and focused on databases.

 During my studies, I interned with Microsoft GSL, Amazon Research, Oracle Labs, and worked as a research assistant at TU Munich.
 I also interned and worked as a working student at TNG Technology Consulting in Munich and worked as a teaching assistant at University of Augsburg.